ax/apk.sh/README.md

 `-n, --net` Add a permissive network security config when building, optional.
 It can be used with patch, pull and rename also.

-`-s, --safe` Do not decode resources when decoding (i.e. apktool -r).
-Cannot be used when patching.
+`-r, --no-res` Do not decode resources when decoding (i.e. apktool -r), optional.
+Can be used when patching.

-`-d, --no-dis` Do not disassemble dex, optional when decoding (i.e. apktool -s).
-Cannot be used when patching.
+`-s, --no-src` Do not disassemble dex when decoding (i.e. apktool -s), optional.
+Can be used when patching.

 ## :page_with_curl: Links of Interest
 https://frida.re/docs/gadget/